Which Octopus tariff to compare if you have an EV, solar panels and a battery in 2026

 The battery is the reason this decision is different from a normal EV tariff comparison.
 Without a battery, the question is mostly "when do I charge the car?"
 With a battery, the question becomes "when do I buy, store, use and export electricity?"

 A good setup usually has one clear overnight rule, one daytime solar rule and one export rule.
-If you need three apps and a spreadsheet every day, the tariff may be technically clever but practically fragile.
+Pick which system is in charge of each job.
+If the car app, charger app, inverter app, Octopus app and a home-automation routine all try to optimise the same session, the tariff may be technically clever but practically fragile.

 When Intelligent Octopus Go is the better fit